 Camelback beach safaris and private charters aboard the resort's yacht don’t even scratch the surface of what’s on offer at the One&Only Palmilla —(arguably) Baja’s most luxurious resort.
 Originally built in 1956 by Don Abelardo Rodriguez, son of Mexican president Abelardo L. Rodríguez, the fifteen-room luxury villa has been transformed into a resort oasis without sacrificing the red-tiled roofs and white-washed walls of old style Mexico.
 Add a Jean-Georges steakhouse, 22,000-square-foot wellness spa, one of the only swimmable beaches in all of Los Cabos and service that goes above and beyond, and it’s not hard to see why the resort is so beloved.
-Over the years it has managed to attract the likes of Hollywood legends like John Wayne and Lucille Ball, former United States presidents like Dwight D. Eisenhower, and more recently, Ashton Kutcher, Jennifer Aniston, and Eva Longoria.
+Over the years it has managed to attract the likes of Hollywood legends like John Wayne and Lucille Ball, former United States presidents like Dwight D. Eisenhower, and more recently, Jennifer Aniston and Eva Longoria.

 Montage Beverly Hills, CA